Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

     ```

 ## Radar Data Augmentation
-Run below codes to check the results of 3 proposed data augmentation algorithms: flip, range-translation, and angle-translation.
+Run the below codes to check the results of 3 proposed data augmentation algorithms: flip, range-translation, and angle-translation.

     python data_aug.py

-Below figure shows the performance of doing 10-bins range-translation (move upword), 25-degrees angle-translation (move rightword), and angle flip on original RA images.
-You may use this codes to develop your radar data augmentation and even generate new datas.
+The below figure shows the performance of doing 10-bin range-translation (move upword), 25-degree angle-translation (move rightword), and angle flip on original RA images.
+You may use these codes to develop your radar data augmentation and even generate new data.
 <p align="center"> <img src='docs/aug_viz.png' align="center" height="230px"> </p>

 ## Use the UWCR Dataset